ART&CULTURE / 2020.10.30

 Michihiko Yanai

-Directed numerous popular advertisements such as the tower record "NO MUSIC, NO LIFE."
-He has been working on Parco's advertising creatives for a long time, including "SPECIAL IN YOU."
-"Last Dance_" and "50th Anniversary Key Visual Commemorative Movie".
+Directed a number of topics such as the tower record "NO MUSIC, NO LIFE."
+He has long been involved in promotional creatives for PARCO, such as "SPECIAL IN YOU."
+"Last Dance_" and "The 50th Anniversary Key Visual Memorial Movie".
 Professor, Department of Design, Faculty of Fine Arts, Tokyo University of the Arts.

 Mr. Kosugi